ericnjkim/morse_transmitter/README.md

 ### Directory contents:
 Further docstrings can be found in modules.

-- executables/: Compiled standalone exe to run the project and spec file to build the exe.
 - scripts/: working files for the tool.
-  - scripts/core/: All logic for the working operation of the tool including use of the transcription model and any generic python library scripts.
-  - scripts/qt/: All qt related scripts for tying the core scripts into the gui's widgets.
-    - scripts/qt/qss/: Qt style sheet and icons for the gui.
+    - scripts/qss/: Qt style sheet and icons for the gui.
-    - scripts/qt/ui/: The ui files for the widget layout of the gui.
+    - scripts/ui/: The ui files for the widget layout of the gui.

+### Installation and running:
+This project used python3.12 and can be run directly in an editor or through a terminal by running `python scripts/morse_transmitter_main.py` within a venv.

 ### Using the tool:
 The gui upon execution requires a connection to be made to another instance of